Fish acute toxicity syndrome: Uncouplers of oxidative phosphorylation

 Cardiovascular-respiratory responses associated with exposure to uncouplers of oxidative phosphorylation, as determined by the FATS experiment, are the following.
 Overall, metabolic rate increased so rapid and continuous increases in ventilation volume and oxygen consumption was observed.
-However, changes in ventilation rate or oxygen utilization were not been observed.
+However, changes in ventilation rate or oxygen utilization were not observed.
 This means the fish increased water flow across their gills, but oxygen removal from the water was maintained at a constant rate.
 However, oxygen consumption increased in the mitochondrial electron transport chain, in an attempt to reproduce the proton gradient and stimulate ATP production.
 However, the toxicant continued to break down the proton gradient, inevitably leading to mortality.

 Applications

 As mentioned previously, FATS have been used to establish models that predict toxicity of chemicals.
 For instance, FATS data is used to develop quantitative structure-activity relationship (QSAR) models.
 QSAR models developed using FATS data are then used to establish computer based systems that predict toxicity.
 For example, Russom and colleagues used Fathead Minnow (Pimephales promelas) 96-hour acute toxicity tests data, FATS data and QSARs to create a computer based expert system that predicts chemical toxicity based on chemical structures and properties.
 These models and systems are useful for screening chemicals to prioritize more toxic substances for further toxicity testing.
 This is particularly useful for industrial chemicals with unknown toxicity.
 This due to the quantity of industrial chemicals with unknown toxicity, for which individual toxicity testing is not realistic.
 In addition, models and computer systems that predict toxicity are also cost-effective in comparison to running toxicity tests on all unknown chemicals.
 In conclusion, predictive screening techniques derived from FATS data are practical and cost efficient.